Dallinger/Dallinger/docs/source/demoing_dallinger.rst

 -  :doc:`installing_dallinger_for_users`
 -  :doc:`developing_dallinger_setup_guide`

 To test out Dallinger, we'll run a demo experiment in debug mode.
-From a terminal within the Dallinger directory, run
+First download the `Bartlett (1932) demo <http://dallinger.readthedocs.io/en/latest/demos/bartlett1932.html>`__ and unzip it.
+Then run Dallinger in debug mode from within that demo directory:

 ::

-    cd demos/bartlett1932
     dallinger debug

 You will see some output as Dallinger loads.
 When it is finished, you will